elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-multicast-addressing-and-how-does-it-differ-from-unicast-and-broadcast-addressing.md

     subject: Computer Science
     url: /learn/computer-science/questions/how-is-a-host-address-represented-using-a-combination-of-0s-and-1s
 related_article2:
-    id: 165710
+    id: 165713
     title: >-
-        What is the binary representation of a subnet mask and how does it divide the network and host portions?
+        How is a host address represented using a combination of 0s and 1s?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-binary-representation-of-a-subnet-mask-and-how-does-it-divide-the-network-and-host-portions
+    url: /learn/computer-science/questions/how-is-a-host-address-represented-using-a-combination-of-0s-and-1s
 related_article3:
-    id: 165712
+    id: 165721
     title: >-
-        What is a network address and how is it represented when the host portion is all 0s?
+        What is the role of the network portion in hierarchical IP addressing?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-a-network-address-and-how-is-it-represented-when-the-host-portion-is-all-0s
+    url: /learn/computer-science/questions/what-is-the-role-of-the-network-portion-in-hierarchical-ip-addressing
 related_article4:
-    id: 165707
+    id: 165713
     title: >-
-        What are the steps involved in converting a decimal number to binary?
+        How is a host address represented using a combination of 0s and 1s?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-steps-involved-in-converting-a-decimal-number-to-binary
+    url: /learn/computer-science/questions/how-is-a-host-address-represented-using-a-combination-of-0s-and-1s
 related_article5:
-    id: 165706
+    id: 165713
     title: >-
-        How do you convert a binary number to a decimal number?
-Provide an example.
+        How is a host address represented using a combination of 0s and 1s?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-you-convert-a-binary-number-to-a-decimal-number-provide-an-example
+    url: /learn/computer-science/questions/how-is-a-host-address-represented-using-a-combination-of-0s-and-1s
 ---

 &nbsp;